Rating of nuclear events: interview with the German INES officer

 What are the consequences of your rating?

-There are formal consequences.
-From Level 1 onwards, events are dealt with in the Bundestag by the Committee on the Environment.
 From Level 2 onwards, the IAEA will be informed.
 For releases from Level 4 and higher, the actions must, for example, be discussed with the disaster control authorities.

 Since INES is an information system for the population, there are no consequences for the operator as a result of the rating.
 INES is not a penalty catalogue and clearly differs from the reporting criteria for events that may have consequences, such as the shutdown of a facility.